inmanta/inmanta-core/docs/adr/0003-workspace-support-vscode-extension.md

 Chosen option: option 2, because it is the best compromise between allowing isolation between folders when desired and ease of implementation.

-When a `.cf` file is opened, if the folder it belongs to is not already being managed by a language server, then we prompt the user to select a venv for this folder and spin a language server up.
+When a `.cf` file is opened, we mimick the behaviour of the pylance extension:
+- If the top-most folder this file belongs to is already being watched by a language server -> Nothing to do
+- Else -> We need to start a new language server for this folder using :
+  - Case 1: a venv for this folder has already been selected in the past and persisted by vs code in the persistent storage ==> we simply use this venv and start a new language server.
+Relevant documentation [here](https://github.com/microsoft/vscode-python/wiki/Setting-descriptions#experience).

+  - Case 2: this is a fresh folder with no pre-selected venv
+      * if a workspace-wide venv has been selected -> use this one
+      * use the default environment used by the python extension: the interpreter with the highest version amongst [interpreters](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).

+NOTE: A check is performed to make sure the interpreted used is not a globally installed one

 ## Pros and Cons of the Options

 ### [option 1]

-* Bad, because there is no isolation between folders, all dependencies would be installed in the same venv.
-This might be a desired behaviour in some cases, but is not acceptable in most cases.
-The issue of incompatible requirements would also arise.
+* Bad, because there is no isolation between folders.
+All dependencies would be installed in the same venv.
+This might be a desired behaviour in some cases, but is not acceptable in most cases. e.g. Two projects with different python or compiler version.
+Similarly, issues with incompatible requirements between projects could also arise.
 * Good, because a single server is started.

 ### [option 2]